 First of all, you need to do is to purchase the standby enrollment kid.

-You need this kid to whatever package you are going to choose.
+You need this kid for whatever package you are going to choose.

 Once you have paid the $49.95 standby kid, you can go ahead and choose one of 3 following Packs: